Forgive Others as God Forgave You ~ Bible Verses & Scripture Quotes;

 Luke 6:36, 37c “Be merciful, just as your Father is merciful.
 Forgive, and you will be forgiven.”
 (NIV)

-3 John 1:11 “Dear friend… Follow only what is good.
+3 John 1:11 “Dear friend, Follow only what is good.
 Remember that those who do good prove that they are God’s children, and those who do evil prove that they do not know God.”
 (NLT)

 Romans 12:18 “Do all that you can to live in peace with everyone.”
 (NLT)

 May we always remember to run very far away from evil – which certainly includes harboring unforgiveness.
 May we instead always run after good, to “seek peace and pursue it”, and to “do all we can to live in peace with everyone” (including and most importantly, our heavenly father!).
 May we always remember that “only a bad guy would not forgive” 😉 , and there are no bad guys in this house, correct? ?

 May we always remember the reason for this immeasurable and indescribable gift from God – Jesus Christ – the reason we celebrate Christmas.
-May we continually bless others (and ourselves) with the gift of forgiveness and letting go; and simultaneously bless God, our Father, with the gift of obedience, as we continually do what he wants us to do… always by His Grace and His ever present help.
+May we continually bless others (and ourselves) with the gift of forgiveness and letting go; and simultaneously bless God, our Father, with the gift of obedience, as we continually do what he wants us to do… always by His Grace and His ever present Help.

 May every area of our lives ever be a sweet and pleasing aroma unto God.
 Amen!!!

-Don’t be a bad guy, please, forgive !
+Don’t be a bad guy, please, forgive :)!
 If you need help letting go of a terrible hurt, go to God in prayer.
 Ask God to help you – God will not abandon us and not help us when we need Him the most.
 But please, start taking those steps towards “seeking peace”.
-So help us all God – Amen!
+Let’s live lives that please God!

-***Dec 22 Update: I wanted to include this, it came up during our conversations (below) yesterday.
-Sometimes after you’ve forgiven a person, something might just bring the hurts back to your memory and it feels like the hurt is starting all over again – you might wonder – have I truly forgiven them?
+By the way, sometimes after you’ve forgiven a person, something might just bring the hurts back to your memory and it feels like the hurt is starting all over again – you might wonder – have I truly forgiven them?
 I think that we can (and should) make the choice to forgive and move on, but really – the healing process may sometimes take a little while to be complete.
 But God is certainly more than able to see us through!

-Much Love & Blessings to you and yours,
+Much Love & Blessings,